davidsule/Obsidian_main/Lecture notes/FYP/01_Project.md

 Ideas:
 - deal with testing outliers?
-- cases/pop and testing comparison? --> rather cases/pop and test/pop
+- DONE cases/pop and testing comparison? --> rather cases/pop and test/pop
-- Fixed effects?
+- DONE Fixed effects?
-- Clustering coefficient?
+- DONE Clustered standard error
 - DONE Bonferoni correction: both UV and log UV? (ok for Bonferroni but not ok for Holm-Bonferroni)
 - standard error line plot: per population aggregated the wrong way (mean of cases/pop)
 - histogram for tests and PM? log?